-The cardinal symptoms pf asthma consists of a triad of dyspnoea, cough and wheezing.
+The cardinal symptoms of asthma consists of a triad of dyspnoea, cough and wheezing.

 It is seen that the attacks often occur at night, may be due to fluctuations in airway receptor thresholds that may result from circadian variations in the circulating levels of endogenous catecholamines and histamine.

-At the onset the patient experiences a sense of constriction in the chest., often with a non productive cough.
+At the onset patient experiences a sense of constriction in chest, often with a non productive cough.

-In practice we see that the frequency and severity of symptoms and exacerbation varies from patient to patient.
+In practice we see that the frequency and severity of symptoms and exacerbations varies from patient to patient.